Henry Hoskins

 Chambers & Partners 2024 (Commercial Dispute Resolution) ""Henry Hoskins is the ideal junior.
 His analysis is impeccably thorough, he's a man with excellent judgement and his submissions read beautifully."

-Chambers & Partners 2023 (Commercial Dispute Resolution) "Henry is a team player whose considered input always strengthens the case."
-"He is a very strong barrister who gives clear and robust advice.
+Chambers & Partners 2023 (Commercial Dispute Resolution) "He is a very strong barrister who gives clear and robust advice."
+"Henry is a team player whose considered input always strengthens the case.

 Chambers & Partners 2022 (Commercial Dispute Resolution) "Super hands-on, he offers brilliant analysis, is on top of the law and is really easy to work with.
 He is a really good person for a second opinion - he is calm, steps back and provides proper advice."